 Actiance helps organizations meet state and FERC, NERC and other federal regulations requiring the capture, control, and archiving, of all communications.

 Shell Oil has 1.9M followers on LinkedIn.
 Chevron has 300K Twitter followers.
-Energy firm, Total, has had 6M Facebook "likes".
-Social media engagment between energy firms and customers must adhere to strict energy regulations, including:
+Energy firms have +6M Facebook "likes" and growing.
+Social media engagement between energy firms and customers must adhere to strict energy regulations, including:

 Real-time moderation, alerting, and feature controls, including ethical wall enforcement to meet FERC requirements

 Preservation of complete binary records, message order, and hash values with forensically-sound TrueCompliance capture

 Snapshot technologies capture full conversational context which greatly simplify supervisory review within Alcatraz